This is the fifty-fourth in a series of reviews of the best dive resort locations around the world. In this post, the focus is St Lucia.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Background – With the Atlantic on one side and the Caribbean Sea on the other, St. Lucia is part of the Lesser Antilles north/northeast of St. Vincent and south of Martinique.
-More mountainous than most Caribbean islands it is volcanic in origin, has an area of 617 square kilometers (238 square miles) and a population of 178,000.
+More mountainous than most Caribbean islands it is volcanic in origin has an area of 617 square kilometers (238 square miles) and a population of 178,000.
 Mount Gimie is the tallest peak at 950 meters (3,120 feet) and St. Lucia has the novelty of a drive-in volcano.
-Half the population lives in rural settings and half in cities.
+Half the population lives in rural settings and a half in cities.
 The capital is Castries with over 60,000 residents.
 The first Europeans to arrive and sign a treaty with the indigenous Caribs were the French in 1660.
 The British took over a few years later and the two nations exchanged control many times until 1814 when the British consolidated power.
 In 1979 St. Lucia became an independent member of the Commonwealth of Nations.
-With an educated population and improved roads, foreign investment has played a big role in the economy with an emphasis on offshore banking, tourism, petroleum storage and transshipment.
-95% of the population are of African/European/Carib background and speak a written form of Patois (Antillean Creole) that is very similar to that spoken in Martinique, Dominica, Guadalupe and French Guyana.
+With an educated population and improved roads, foreign investment has played a big role in the economy with an emphasis on offshore banking, tourism, petroleum storage, and transshipment.
+95% of the population is of African/European/Carib background and speak a written form of Patois (Antillean Creole) that is very similar to that spoken in Martinique, Dominica, Guadalupe, and French Guyana.
 English speakers can rest easy, though, as English is the national language.
-About 87% are Catholic or Protestant and the remainder practitioners of Buddhism, Islam, Baha’i, Judaism and Rastafarianism.
+About 87% are Catholic or Protestant and the remainder practitioners of Buddhism, Islam, Baha’i, Judaism, and Rastafarianism.
 St. Lucia is famous for its variety of Caribbean musical styles including Calypso, Soca, Dancehall, Reggae, Compas, Salsa and Zouk and cuisine with West African, European and East Indian influences.
 Sailing and Cricket are popular sports and there is the St. Lucia Jazz Festival in May and Carnival in mid-July.

 Undersea World – Scuba diving on St. Lucia is done off the Caribbean west coast and most of that from the southern half in two protected areas, the Soufriere Marine Management Area (SMMA) and the Canaries and Anse La Raye Marine Management Area (CAMMA).
 The ocean terrain consists of volcanic arches, trenches, pinnacles and rocks with a rich, healthy pristine reef that has an abundance of colorful hard and soft corals, large tube and barrel sponges, gorgonians and black coral.
 There are also two shallow wrecks purposely sunk to become artificial reefs, the Lesleen M and the Daini Koyomaru.
-Excellent visibility combined with the habitat of nooks and crannies provides a great opportunity for macro photography of creatures like fireworms, sea slugs, garden eels, frogfish, golden spotted eels, morays, slipper lobsters, crabs, tubeworms, scorpion fish, urchins, seahorses and flying gurnards.
-Other highlights include Caribbean reef squid, trumpetfish, yellowtails, cowfish, filefish, squirrelfish, tangs, Creole wrasse, parrotfish, porcupine puffers, stingrays, eagle rays, schooling barracuda and jacks and turtles.
+Excellent visibility combined with the habitat of nooks and crannies provides a great opportunity for macro photography of creatures like fireworms, sea slugs, garden eels, frogfish, golden spotted eels, morays, slipper lobsters, crabs, tubeworms, scorpion fish, urchins, seahorses, and flying gurnards.
+Other highlights include Caribbean reef squid, trumpetfish, yellowtails, cowfish, filefish, squirrelfish, tangs, Creole wrasse, parrotfish, porcupine puffers, stingrays, eagle rays, schooling barracuda and jacks, and turtles.
 The northwest side is not dived as frequently and as you near the northern tip surface chop and current can be more challenging.
 The wildlife is much the same as on the southerly sites, but the payoff is that they are less crowded and there is a greater likelihood of seeing more big fish and rays.

 For reviews of diving in other Caribbean locations, please check out these posts: